-- 1. Detach the optical plate assembly.
-See Figure 5.4 for exploded view of assembly. - A. Remove the hardware holding the target plate assembly onto the optical plate assembly.
-Be careful when removing this item as it is under spring tension. - B. Once the target plate assembly is removed, remove the nut attaching the optical plate assembly from the piston rod, and move the optical plate upstream and out of the way.
+1. Detach the optical plate assembly.
+See Figure 5.2 for exploded view of assembly.

+- A. Remove the hardware holding the target plate assembly onto the optical plate assembly.
+Be careful when removing this item as it is under spring tension. - B. Once the target plate assembly is removed, remove the nut attaching the optical plate assembly from the piston rod, and move the optical plate upstream and out of the way. - C. Remove the hardware from the seal gland access plate.
+Remove the access plate by sliding it off the piston rod.